Death of Nicola Bulley: Background

-Nicola Jane Bulley, aged 45, was born in Essex in 1977 and moved to Lancashire in the late 1990s.
-She had two daughters with her 44-year-old partner, and the family lived in the village of Inskip.
-Bulley was a mortgage adviser.
-Bulley suffered from issues relating to alcohol and perimenopause, and police and health professionals attended the family home on 10 January to respond to a "concern for welfare".
+Nicola Bulley was born in 1977 and grew up near Chelmsford in Essex.
+She was educated at William de Ferrers School in South Woodham Ferrers and at Thurrock Technical College from 1994 to 1996; she later moved to Lancashire.
+Bulley and her partner were parents to two school-age daughters, and the family lived in the village of Inskip where Bulley worked as a mortgage adviser.
+Bulley had experienced an issue relating to alcohol and she had been receiving treatment for her perimenopause condition.
+Police and health professionals had attended the family home on 10 January to respond to a "concern for welfare".

 Disappearance

-On Friday 27 January 2023, Bulley drove from her home to the nearby village of St Michael's on Wyre, where, after dropping her children off at school at approximately 8:40 am, she walked along the River Wyre with her springer spaniel.
-At 8:53, Bulley sent an email to her employer.
-At 8:57 she sent a text to a friend to arrange a meet-up for their children that week.
-She then joined a Microsoft Teams call at 9:01, keeping her phone's camera and microphone disengaged.
+On Friday 27 January 2023, Bulley drove from her home to the nearby village of St Michael's on Wyre, where, after dropping her children off at school at approximately 08:40 GMT, she walked along the River Wyre with her springer spaniel.
+At 08:53, Bulley sent an email to her employer.
+At 08:57 she sent a text to a friend to arrange a meet-up for their children that week.
+She then joined a Microsoft Teams call at 09:01, keeping her phone's camera and microphone disengaged.

-Bulley was last seen at approximately 9:10 on a riverside field walking with her dog off its lead.
-At 9:20, Bulley's phone was believed to be in the vicinity of a riverside bench.
-At 9:30, the Teams call was ended by its host.
-At 9:33, a passer-by discovered Bulley's mobile phone (which was still connected to the call) on the bench.
+Bulley was last seen at approximately 09:10 on a riverside field walking with her dog off its lead.
+At 09:20, Bulley's phone was believed to be in the vicinity of a riverside bench.
+At 09:30, the Teams call ended.
+At 09:33, a passer-by discovered the phone (which was still connected to the call) on the bench.
 Bulley's dog was found alone near the bench and showed no signs of having been in the river.
-The dog's harness was found on the ground between the bench and the river.